Get

 How Often Should a Cane Corso Be Walked?

-Cane Corsos should be walked once a day at least.
+You should be walking your Cane Corso at least once a day.
 Two shorter walks also work, especially if your dog is younger.
 You should be careful not to overexercise your Cane Corso while also keeping their weight in check.
 Exercising your dog for around an hour every day or so is plenty.
 You can split this into one session, two, or even three.

 We highly recommend providing plenty of time for your dog to sniff and rest while on their walks, too.
 Therefore, if your canine needs 30 minutes of walking, you should probably plan to spend at least 45 minutes on the walk.
 Sniffing allows your dog to explore, which can keep them from getting bored later.
 Sniffing is a lot like reading for dogs.